Analysis of the Ensemble Kalman--Bucy Filter for correlated observation noise: The mean field EnKBF for nonlinear signals

 and

-We note that if $H^\mathrm{T}_t R^{-1}_t H_t$ is not a scalar matrix, then we can not guarantee that $P_t H^\mathrm{T}_t R^{-1}_t H_t$ is positive definite, let alone symmetric.
-Thus we can not simply take the trace in \eqref{covariance of XP}, use the Gronwall lemma and expect to derive bounds independent of $P$.
-In other words, the covariance matrix is a Lyapunov function of \eqref{nonlinear mf ensemble kalman filter}, that, for general coefficients, is not robust to perturbations in the covariance matrix.
+\begin{Rmk} We note that if $H^\mathrm{T}_t R^{-1}_t H_t$ is not a scalar matrix, that is there exists no scalar-valued function $\alpha$ such that $H^\mathrm{T}_t R^{-1}_t H_t =\alpha_t I$, then we can not guarantee that $P_t H^\mathrm{T}_t R^{-1}_t H_t$ is positive definite, let alone symmetric.
+Thus we can not simply take the trace in \eqref{covariance of XP}, use the Grönwall lemma and expect to derive bounds independent of $P$.
+In other words, the covariance matrix is a Lyapunov function of \eqref{nonlinear mf ensemble kalman filter - true inverse}, that, for general coefficients, is not robust to perturbations in the covariance matrix. \end{Rmk}

-For the sake of simplicity, let us first concentrate on the case where \eqref{covariance of XP} indeed delivers bounds independent of $P$, before we return to the general setting.